Can Autism be Cured or Can a Child “Lose” an Autism Diagnosis?

 I see autism in the anxiety he has.

-I see autism in the struggles he has at school.
+I see autism when he struggles at school.